intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 ```
 #### **4.2 LSTMForecaster**

 LSTMForecaster wraps a vanilla LSTM model.
-It is ralatively simple and light-weight.
+It is relatively simple and light-weight.

-LSTMForcaster is derived from [tfpark.KerasModels]().
+LSTMForecaster is derived from [tfpark.KerasModels]().

 Refer to [network traffic notebook]() for a real-world example and [LSTMForecaster API]() for more details.

 ##### **4.2.1 Prepare your data**

-Currently LSTMForecaster only supports univariant forecasting (i.e. to predict one series at a time).
+Currently LSTMForecaster only supports univariate forecasting (i.e. to predict one series at a time).
 The input data can be numpy arrays or TFDataset.
 For more details on how to prepare the data, refer to [tfpark.KerasModels]().

 You should prepare two dataset X and Y. The dimensions of X and Y should be as follows: